Fentanyl Withdrawal and Detox

 Supervised medical detox can’t make all of your withdrawal symptoms from fentanyl or other opioids completely disappear.
 But treatment and medicines can ease your symptoms, making you feel much more comfortable and keeping you safer in the early phases of recovery.10,11 In some cases, detox medicines may even shorten the length of your withdrawal symptoms.13

-American Addiction Centers is a leading provider of detox and addiction treatment in the United States.
+American Addiction Centers (AAC) is a leading provider of detox and addiction treatment in the United States.
 When you’re ready to stop using fentanyl, we can help.
 We have treatment centers across the country, making detox and treatment accessible no matter where you are.
-Call us today to learn how we can support you in your recovery at
+Call our opioid detox hotline today to learn how we can support you in your recovery at .
+Not ready to talk?
+You can text our team or instantly find out if your insurance covers treatment by filling out the confidential form below.